cemolcay/MIDIPianoRollView/README.md

 Create a `MIDIPianoRollView` either from storyboard (subclass from `UIScrollView`) or programmatically.

+#### `MIDIPianoRollView.Keys`

+- An enum that represents the data source of the piano roll's keys.
+- It can be either
+	- 	A range of `UInt8` MIDI notes like `30...50` (30th note to 50th note)
+	-  A `Scale` of notes between specified octave range
+	-  Or custom unordered pitches.

 #### `MIDIPianoRollNote`

 - Set the `notes` data source array in order to pop the notes.